Frequently Asked Questions

 Since we're most interested in knowing that you will make a strong candidate in a graduate program, we recommend that at least one or two of your three letters are written by your previous instructors, and all letters should come from someone who supervised you in some capacity.
 Try your best to avoid letters from family friends, pastors, and peers - even if they are distinguished professionals.
 It is best to have three letters from people who supervised you in some manner, through employment, volunteer work, or coursework.

 Have your reviewers use the forms provided in our application package.
 When doing so, make sure you fill out the top section (lines 1-6) legibly.
 Your reviewer may also include a separate letter that would substitute for section 9 on the form.

 Yes.
-And, you must include transcripts from every university attended (including PSU) and noted in your application, even if you just took one course.
+And, you must include transcripts from every university attended (including PSU and Study Abroad) and noted in your application, even if you just took one course.